 - Swollen or distended abdomen, with or without productive vomiting.

 - Inability to urinate or defecate, especially if straining.
-(Cats may repeatedly go to the litter box, lick at the genital area, and/or vocalize).
+(Cats may repeatedly go to the litter box)

 - Ingestion of toxin, including but not limited to: chocolate, rodenticides (D-con), prescription, over-the-counter or illegal drugs, xylitol (artificial sweetener), nicotine, and household cleaners.
 BRING THE CONTAINER WITH YOU!